 Lots of homeschooling parents cringe when they hear the words “hands-on learning.”
 They envision elaborate crafts and detailed projects.
-I am so not a crafty mom, but we have always preferred hands-on learning activities.
+Even if you’re not a crafty mom, you can still easily do hands-on learning activities!
 One of the easiest, most versatile ways to incorporate hands-on learning in your day is by adding simple games that make learning fun.

-Some of our favorites when the kids were younger (that would be easily adaptable to teens if I could get them both home at the same time) are those that you can use with nearly any subject and any age student.
+Some of our favorites when the kids were younger are easily adaptable for teens, and you can use them with nearly any subject and any age student.

 And, they’re simple.
 That’s important.

 This post contains affiliate links.
 See full disclosure policy for more details.
 Email and RSS feed readers may need to visit the blog to access affiliate links.